jonwinton/ddqb/README.md

-# DDQB - DataDog Query Builder
+# DDQB - Datadog Query Builder

-DDQB is a Go library that provides a fluent, chainable API for building DataDog queries programmatically.
-It's designed as a companion to [DDQP](https://github.com/jonwinton/ddqp) (DataDog Query Parser).
+DDQB is a Go library that provides a fluent, chainable API for building Datadog queries programmatically.
+It's designed as a companion to [DDQP](https://github.com/jonwinton/ddqp) (Datadog Query Parser).

 ## Overview

-Building complex DataDog queries through string manipulation can be error-prone and difficult to maintain.
+Building complex Datadog queries through string manipulation can be error-prone and difficult to maintain.
 DDQB aims to solve this by providing:

 - A fluent, chainable API for query construction
 - Type safety and validation